rl1987/trickster.dev/tricksterblog/content/post/setting-up-mitmproxy-with-ios15.md

 * On macOS and some Linux systems, run ifconfig and note the IP address for your primary network interface that you are using (something like `eth0` or `en0`).
 You can also check GUI settings app (on macOS, IP address is available at Settings -> Network -> Your primary network).
-* On Windows, it will be avaible in the output of `ipconfig` command and also in the network settings GUI.
+* On Windows, it will be available in the output of `ipconfig` command and also in the network settings GUI.
 * On some Linux systems, it will be available in the output of `ip addr` command.